Civilian man killed in Russian drone attack in Chernihiv Oblast

 The technology pipeline operates through dual-use exports—civilian technologies with military applications.
 These include advanced semiconductors, precision manufacturing equipment, and communications technology that Russian forces are incorporating into weapons systems and battlefield communications.
 Unlike direct military aid, these transfers occur through legitimate commercial channels, making them difficult to track and sanction.

 China continues to purchase Russian oil, funding Russia’s military budget.
-Reuters reported that refineries in China are actively purchasing Russian oil, taking advantage of the opportunity to acquire petroleum products at discounted prices, which India has refused to purchase due to pressure from Washington.
+Reuters reported that Chinese refineries are actively purchasing Russian oil, taking advantage of discounted prices, while India has declined to purchase due to pressure from Washington.